-Cooling Water Blowdown To Clay Creek
+Cooling Water Blowdown to Zero-liquid DischargeClay Creek

-The applicant proposes to discharge cooling water blowdown and other high quality waste streams to Clay Creek via a 14-inch pipeline.
+The applicant proposes to discharge cooling water blowdown and other-high quality waste streams to a brine concentrator and crystallizer to produce a salt cake product.
+This system is generically referred to as Zero--liquid Discharge (ZLD).
+Clay Creek via a 14-inch pipeline.
 The discharge would be regulated under the NPDES program, which is administered and enforced by the RWQCB.